-It’s officially NFL playoffs season—and the New England Patriots are the top seed again in 2018.
-In 2017, we compiled these chef-designed tailgating recipes so you can throw the best watch party in town.
+The New England Patriots are officially heading back to the Super Bowl in 2019.
+For the Big Game in 2017, we compiled these chef-designed tailgating recipes so you can throw the best watch party in town.
 The Pats’ opponents may be different this year, but these crowd-pleasing snacks are undefeated.

 Jump to a recipe:

 Thanks to its location in the shadow of Fenway Park, Sweet Cheeks Q has been a pre-gaming stronghold in its first five years.
 The Boylston Street smokehouse has sponsored amateur sports teams, and it runs a bustling takeout program, too.

 “[Tailgating is] a way to come together,” says chef and owner Tiffani Faison.
 And that’s evermore important, especially as the Pats prepare to try and bring home their fifth Lombardi Trophy.
 “A lot of people are divided in a lot of ways right now.
 Across New England, we can all come together, eat food that we love, and celebrate one thing we can kind of all agree on right now.”

 Well, mostly.
 Both Faison and Sweet Cheeks chef de cuisine Dan Raia have made a commitment to get healthy this year, so “We’re carrot-sticks-and-celery tailgating,” Faison says.
 But that has only upped her football food game: “I’m the queen of cooking the junkiest staff meals when I’m on a diet.”

 Enter this sandwich of epic proportions.
 Raia has made this Italian-style, roasted pork-packed, giant sub for the team before.

 “It’s something classic that our staff loves, and we think everyone else will love it, too,” he says.